blatchley/AUHACK19/README.md

 To play the game, click connect, then control the two snakes with arrow keys and wasd.

+## Previous experience

+The goal of this project was to gain experience with new tools while developing something fun.

+Adam: No previous experience with c++, and only very minimal c experience from basic handins for computer architecture course @ Aarhus university.
+      No previous javascript experience.
+      No previous docker experience.
+      No previous server setup experience.

 ## Docker Container
 To run this server in a Docker container, simply pull the repo, and enter the following commands:
 ```